bjornekelund/DXLogICOMScripts/README.md

 ﻿# DXLog.net script kit for IC-7610

- ## Requires DXLog.net 2.3.18 which is still not released.
+ ## NB.
+Requires DXLog.net 2.3.18 which is still not released.
 Custom ICOM CAT commands is broken in the current stable 2.3.17

-These scripts are used entirely at your own risk.
-Since the scripts control hardware, including things like transmitter output power, they can cause hardware damage due to latent software defects or if wrongly configured or used.
+*These scripts are used entirely at your own risk.
+Since the scripts control hardware, including things like transmitter output power, they can cause hardware damage due to latent software defects or if wrongly configured or used.*

-The script kit is written for and verified on IC-7610 but will likely work for all waterfall capable ICOM radios in the 7000 family.
+The script kit is written for and verified on ICOM IC-7610 and IC-7300 and will, with the exception of waterfall support, likely work with other ICOM radios in the 7000 family.
+Should you find any anomalies or defects when used with other radios, email me or make a pull request.

 Minor modifications of the scripts (e.g. changing power levels or band edges) can be done using any source code editor (*notepad++* is a good choice.)
 Any more sophisticated modification and/or extension of the scripts will greatly benefit from using Visual Studio.
 The [community](https://visualstudio.microsoft.com/downloads) version is free of charge for individuals and open-source contributors.